dotnet/corefx/Documentation/architecture/net-core-applications.md

 ## FAQ
 **Q: What is a .NET Core application?**
 **A:** A .NET Core application is an application that can run on any .NET Core runtime: CoreCLR (current), .NETNative (future).
 It can run on one of many .NET core platforms (Windows, OSX, Linux).
 It relies on the host provided by the given runtime.
 It's a composable framework built from the packages on which the application depends.
-Its assembly loading policy permits newer versions of dependencies without any application configuration (eg: BindingRedirects are not required).
+Its assembly loading policy permits newer versions of dependencies without any application configuration (e.g.: BindingRedirects are not required).

 **Q: Can I share source between a .NET Core application, and other target frameworks?**
 **A:** Yes.
 Most of the API supported by .NET Core application is also part of .NET Standard.
 That source could be compiled as a .NET Standard library and shared with a .NET Core application and a .NET Framework application as a binary.
 Alternatively, the source could be shared and cross-compiled between a .NET Core application and a .NET Framework application.